U.S. Census Bureau, Commerce.

 II.
 Method of Collection

-Except as noted in Title 15 CFR, Part 30, Section 30.2(a)(1)(iv), an electronic AES record is required for all export shipments valued more than $2,500 per Schedule B number from the United States, including Foreign Trade Zones located therein, Puerto Rico, and the U.S. Virgin Islands to foreign countries; for exports between the United States and Puerto Rico; and for exports to the U.S. Virgin Islands from the United States or Puerto Rico.
-Additionally, an AES record is required for the export of rough diamonds, used self-propelled vehicles and all exports requiring an export license from any other government agency or license exemption from the Department of State, regardless of value.
-An AES record is also required for exports with certain license exceptions from the Bureau of Industry and Security.
+Except as noted in Title 15 CFR, Part 30, Section 30.2(a)(1)(iv), EEI is required for all export shipments of goods valued over $2,500 per Schedule B or Harmonized Tariff Schedule of the United States Annotated commodity classification number from the United States, including Foreign Trade Zones located therein, Puerto Rico, and the U.S. Virgin Islands to foreign countries; for exports between the United States and Puerto Rico; and for exports to the U.S. Virgin Islands from the United States or Puerto Rico.
 The AES program is unique among Census Bureau statistical collections since it is not sent to respondents to solicit responses, as is the case with surveys.
-Filing export information via the AES is a mandatory process under Title 13 U.S.C., Chapter 9, Section 301.
-The export trade community can access the AES via a free internet-based system, AES Direct, or they can use software that connects directly with the U.S. CBP Automated Commercial Environment (ACE).
+Filing EEI via the AES is a mandatory process under the statutory authority of Title 13 U.S.C., Chapter 9, Section 301.
+The statutory requirement is implemented by Title 15, CFR, Part 30, also referred to as the FTR.
+The export trade community can access the AES via a free internet-based system, called AES Direct, or they can use software that connects directly with the ACE.

 In most instances, the USPPI or authorized agent must file EEI via the AES and annotate the commercial loading documents with the proof of filing citation prior to the export of a shipment.
 In instances where the AES filing is not required, the proper exemption or exclusion legend must be noted on the commercial loading documents per Section 30.7 of the FTR.